FY2015 District Profile Report

 3. In the third step the district ratio calculated in the first step above is divided by the ratio calculated in the second step to measure the effort in the context of ability to pay.

-4. In the final step the ratio calculated in the third step above is divided by the statewide ratio calculated in the first step above to determine the relative effort index in the context of the state as a whole.
+4. In the final step the ratio calculated in the third step above is divided by the statewide ratio calculated in the first step to determine the relative effort index in the context of the state as a whole.

 This effort measure, like others we have experimented with suffers from shortcomings resulting from inherent complexities in data collection, manipulation and availability but in most cases it appears to reasonably reflect voters’ effort in support of elementary and secondary public education.
 Data Source: Ohio Department of Taxation & Ohio County Auditors.